USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark_cb6r5_stage.md

 ```

-Verify that a unique  BLD directory name for each combination of mechansim and dry deposition scheme.
+Verify that the bldit_cctm.csh script contains the following lines (creating a unique BLD directory name for each combination of mechansim and dry deposition scheme).

 #> Set and create the "BLD" directory for checking out and compiling source code.
 Move current directory to that build directory.
  if ( $?Debug_CCTM ) then